 Also, due to the close proximity limitations of the frame rail, you cannot run a Powerstroke (P.S.D.) vac pump on an IDI van.
 We know this because in 2013, we got stranded in Prudhoe Bay Alaska because our vac pump died.
 The mechanics up there, who were very well versed in diesel engines like the IDI and PSD, were trying to fab up a way to run some PSD pumps that they had in stock in their NAPA, because the closest IDI pump was in Fairbanks.
 After several hours of fiddling, the tallness of the PSD pump clashed with the frame rail, thus not allowing us to leave the town until the IDI pump was flown up two days later.

 The frame rails are slightly further apart on the van.
 This was done to situate the engine lower than the truck engine, because unlike the truck chassis, the van engine bay has a fixed ceiling firewall.
 To accommodate this wider frame rail design, the motor mounts are different and so are the mounting bracket that affix the mounts to the block.
+Also, the driver’s side motor mount bracket is very different than the truck, because it has to slide in the tiny gap between the oil cooler and block.
+The truck oil cooler sits further out from the block, and affords the truck motor mount bracket more room to occupy.
+You can see in the image to the right how the van motor mount bracket sits behind the van oil cooler.
 Take caution when buying van motor mounts; I have had several incorrectly-shipped mounts because most vendors cannot tell the difference.
 I will find photos and part numbers of these in the future and post them here.

 One hot tip for you IDI Van guys: If you have your oil cooler off for some reason, take the time to remove the topmost bolt from the motor mount bracket on that same side.
 Replace it with a Grade 8 bolt that is 1/8″ shorter, but the same head and thread size.
 Why?
 Because the stock bolt is too long to pull out with the oil cooler installed.
 It butts up against the side of the oil cooler, and if you ever need to remove that bracket for some reason in the future, at least now you can do it without having to install new oil cooler header gaskets and draining your oil and coolant everywhere.
 I’ve made a dedicated article explaining precisely the process and identification for this replacement bolt here.